-We have audited the accompanying consolidated balance sheet of Leju Holdings Limited (the "Company"), its subsidiaries and its variable interest entities (collectively the "Group") as of December 31, 2019, the related consolidated statements of operations, comprehensive income (loss), changes in equity, and cash flows, for the year ended December 31, 2019, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Group as of December 31, 2019, and the results of its operations and its cash flows for the year ended December 31, 2019, in conformity with generally accepted accounting principles in the United States of America.
+We have audited the accompanying consolidated statements of operations, comprehensive income (loss), changes in shareholders' equity, and cash flows of Leju Holdings Limited, its subsidiaries, variable interest entities and subsidiaries of variable interest entities (the "Group") for the year ended December 31, 2018, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the results of its operations and its cash flows for the year ended December 31, 2018, in conformity with accounting principles generally accepted in the United States of America.